 Coach Chris Wilson of Team Critical Bench interviews John Rowley.
 John is a fitness celebrity that is partners with Steve & Becky Holman on the Old School New Body Program.
 You can listen to the mp3 below.
 Feel free to save it to your computer or... read more

 By Mike Westerdal Whether it’s due to the long cold winters or a generally more active lifestyle, Canada has a penchant for turning out some of North America’s most successful and widely-recognized strength and training coaches.
 Craig Ballantyne,... read more

 Dan Long, CPT, CKMT, is a renowned fitness professional who is well-known as a Fat Loss Motivational Advisor, Life Coach and Mentor, and Founder of Kill Mode® Training Company.
-Working out of his facility in Tampa, Dan is a highly sought... read more
+Working out of his facility in Tampa, Dan is a highly sought after... read more

 Click Here to Learn More About Deceleration Training Injuries are the bane of every athlete’s existence.
 Even the most seemingly minor injuries can bring a carefully crafted weight training schedule to a screeching halt.
 This happens because the... read more

 Meet Chad Chad Waterbury is a neurophysiologist and fitness author whose unique training methods have been embraced by a wide range of athletes, bodybuilders, figure models, and fitness enthusiasts of all ages and from all walks of life.
 Previously, Chad... read more